b1tranger/python_G_colab/README.md

 - [@zobayersq](https://github.com/zobayersq): <br>
 > "Learn basic python (freecodecamp) &rarr; very basics of ML (grameenphone academy, freecodecamp) (learn by doing a project) &rarr; basics of gen AI (cs50 AI, freecodecamp, inception bd) &rarr; coose a part of AI and start research"
 - [@SamudraJS](https://github.com/SamudraJS) : <br>
->"Do 50 problem solving on CodeForces, get used to Python, then we will talk about AI.
+>"Do 50 problem solves on CodeForces, get used to Python, then we will talk about AI.
 Almost everything can be done with Python now." <br>
 >"follow the course [CS 188 Spring 2025](https://inst.eecs.berkeley.edu/~cs188/sp25/) for AI"